Transporting animals as excess baggage in the cargo hold

 Lufthansa strives to ensure the safety and welfare of all its passengers – and this also, of course, includes animals.
 For this reason, our guidelines are based on current animal protection regulations, on import and export provisions and on International Air Transport Association (IATA) regulations.

 In addition, please note the general information on the carriage of animals on Lufthansa flights.

-Dogs and cats that weigh more than 8 kg including their transport container may not travel in the cabin.
+Dogs and cats weighing more than 8 kg including their carrying container are not permitted to travel in the cabin.

 Please note: no animals are accepted in the cargo hold on connecting flights via Munich.
 Through-checking of animals transported in the cargo hold is not possible at Munich Airport.
 The booking of transit and connecting flights with checked-in animals and their through-checking is still possible via Frankfurt.